Kansas City Police Crime Laboratory

 The laboratory mission

-Brief history of the Kansas City Police Crime Library
+Brief history of the Kansas City Police Crime Laboratory

-The Kansas City Police Crime Library history extends back to the creation of the Region 1 (Northwest Missouri) Regional Criminalistics Laboratory (RCL) in 1972.
+The Kansas City Police Crime Laboratory history extends back to the creation of the Region 1 (Northwest Missouri) Regional Criminalistics Laboratory (RCL) in 1972.
 This laboratory was part of the Regional Center for Criminal Justice which, was primarily established to serve a five-county region of Jackson, Clay, Platte, Cass, and Buchanan counties.
-Later, due to boundary changes, Ray county replaced Buchanan in the regional assignment.
+Later, due to boundary changes, Ray County replaced Buchanan in the regional assignment.

 The RCL was tasked to be a professionally staffed forensic laboratory consisting of skilled employees and equipped with the latest scientific tools.
 The staff incorporated members of the KCPD Crime Laboratory originally formed in 1938.
 In addition to service to its regional area, the laboratory provided support to other law enforcement entities including evidence examination, testimony, and crime scene response.